-White sharks were protected in New Zealand waters in 2007, under the Wildlife Act 1953, but they are incidentally caught in commercial and recreational fisheries (Francis & Lyon 2012).
-Fishers reported catching a total of 20 white pointer shark individuals in arrow squid trawls since 2016, 3 of which were dead upon capture and the remainder were released alive.
-Little is known about the survival of released individuals, but it is assumed to be low.
+White pointer sharks were protected in New Zealand waters in 2007, under the Wildlife Act 1953, but they are incidentally caught in commercial and recreational fisheries (Francis & Lyon 2012).
+Fishers reported catching a total of 20 white pointer shark individuals in arrow squid trawls between 2015-16 and 2019-20 fishing years, 3 of which were dead upon capture and the remainder were released alive.
+Little is known about the survival of released individuals.
+Squid fisheries accounted for 20 out of 24 reported captures of white pointer sharks in trawl fisheries over this period.